Proactive Distributed Emergency Response with Heterogeneous Tasks Allocation: SOLUTION APPROACH

 \textbf{Step-3}: Each vehicle computes its cost (estimated incident delay) for the current assignment while considering its information on the neighboring vehicles.

 \textbf{Step-4}: Each vehicle then calculates its gain by finding the difference between the current assignment cost and the assignment that will result in the minimum cost.

 \textbf{Step-5}: Each vehicle sends and receives the neighbor's gain.
-The vehicles then update the locations of the current assignments if their gain is greater than zero and maximum compared to the gain of the neighbors.
-In the case of the DSA, the vehicle uses a stochastic strategy to decide whether or not to assign a value.
+The vehicles then update the locations of the current assignments if their gain is greater than zero and the maximum gain of the neighbors.
+In the case of the DSA, the vehicle uses a stochastic strategy to decide whether or not it value assignment.
 Specifically, a probability threshold is set, and the vehicle's assignment is only updated if a randomly generated number is less than the threshold.

 \textbf{Step-6}: Terminate if set number of iterations are performed else restart step 2 by sending a message that contains its new locations to its neighbors.